 That said, there are clear benefits in attending any of our educational partner establishments.
 Specifically, this refers to fully integrated educational provision, which serves to maximise playing development without compromising a pupils’ academic progress.

 It should be noted that it is not our policy to insist on attendance at one these establishments providing the player has access to the Academy without compromising Academic or Rugby development.
+If a players feel the need to move establishment then the Academy has the resources to guide and support to ensure an informed decision is made.

 The Academy will advise on an individual basis which educational route they should take dependent on their developmental needs